~ Summary ~

 Introduction

 Grade 1 listed buildings represent some of the UK’s most historically significant structures, requiring careful conservation while balancing modern energy efficiency needs.
 One such property, over 1000 years old, presented unique challenges in maintaining thermal comfort while preserving its heritage.
-Thermography Services (UK) Ltd, in collaboration with Drone Media Imaging, conducted a detailed thermal imaging survey over four days to assess heat retention, insulation effectiveness, and airflow anomalies.
+Thermography Services (UK), in collaboration with Drone Media Imaging, conducted a detailed thermal imaging survey over four days to assess heat retention, insulation effectiveness, and airflow anomalies.

 Using non-invasive infrared thermography, we mapped heat loss, cold air infiltration, and structural thermal bridging, helping conservationists develop a targeted energy efficiency strategy without compromising the building’s historical integrity.